box/box-developer-changelog/2024-05-08-notification-suppression-for-sign.md

 # Notification suppression for Box Sign

-[Box Sign API][1] allows you to suppress the **default** Box email notifications sent during the Sign workflow.​​
+[Box Sign API][1] allows you to suppress the **default** Box email notifications sent during the Box Sign workflow.​​

 <!-- more -->